Kowsalyasp/parentkarafmodule/sql readme.md

 Notified when the process exists out of range and provides a method `processOutOfRangeNotification` returns in boolean.

 #### *IgnoreUpdate :*
- Checks the row is already exists or not by extending the `IgnoreIfExists` and provides a method `ignoreUpdate` passing a parameter as table and columns, it returns a boolean whether it already exists or not.
+ Checks the row is already exists or not by extending the `IgnoreIfExists` and provides a method ignoreUpdate passing a parameter as table and columns, it returns a boolean whether it already exists or not.

 #### *IgnoreDelete :*
- Checks the row is already exists or not by extending the `IgnoreIfExists` and provides a method `ignoreParentDeleteAction` passing a parameter as table and parent primary key and it returns a boolean whether it already exists or not.
+ Checks the row is already exists or not by extending the `IgnoreIfExists` and provides a method ignoreParentDeleteAction passing a parameter as table and parent primary key and it returns a boolean whether it already exists or not.

 #### *RowAddListener :*
-RowAddListener provides a method `addRows`, passing a collection of rows as a parameter and which it extends `IgnoreIfExists` and `ListenerOrder`.
+RowAddListener provides a method addRows, passing a collection of rows as a parameter and which it extends `IgnoreIfExists` and `ListenerOrder`.

 #### *RowUpdateListener :*
-RowUpdateListener Provides a method `updateRows` passing a collection of rows and also it extends the functionalities of `IgnoreUpdate`,` OutOfRangeNotification`, and `ListenerOrder`.
+RowUpdateListener Provides a method updateRows passing a collection of rows and also it extends the functionalities of `IgnoreUpdate`,` OutOfRangeNotification`, and `ListenerOrder`.

 #### *RowDeleteListener :*
- RowDeleteListener Provides a method `deleteRows` passing a collection of rows  and also it extends the functionalities of `IgnoreDelete`, `OutOfRangeNotification`, and `ListenerOrder`.
+ RowDeleteListener Provides a method deleteRows passing a collection of rows  and also it extends the functionalities of `IgnoreDelete`, `OutOfRangeNotification`, and `ListenerOrder`.

 #### *RowIdDeleteListener :*
- RowIdDeleteListener provides a method `deleteRows` passing a parameter as set of id's.
+ RowIdDeleteListener provides a method deleteRows passing a parameter as set of id's.
 Row is deleted based on its Id.
 Which it extends the functionalities of `IgnoreDelete`, `OutOfRangeNotification`, and `ListenerOrder`.

  #### *RowListener :*
 The given interface extends the functionalities of `RowAddListener`,`RowUpdateListener`, and `RowIdDeleteListener`.
 Once we access the rowListener we can also be able to access the above functionalities.